Stuffed Yellow Squash

-- Place squash skin side down in a shallow bed of water in a frying pan or skillet.
-Cover skillet with lid and steam over medium heat until squash is slightly tender, but not mushy (about 4-5 minutes).
+- Place squash skin-side-down in a shallow bed of water in a frying pan.
+Cover the pan with lid and steam over medium heat until squash is slightly tender, but not mushy (about 4-5 minutes).

-- Scoop out the pump from each squash half.
-Should make about 1 cup.
+- Scoop out the pulp from each squash half; this should make about 1 cup.
 Place pulp in a medium bowl, along with tomatoes, cooked brown rice, white beans, and basil.
 Mix to combine these ingredients to form the squash stuffing.

 - Place the squash shells in a baking dish.
 Stuff the squash with the stuffing mixture.